Become an LCP license provider

 To ease deployments of LCP solutions, EDRLab has developed an open-source license server, using the Golang language.
 The software is multi-platform; it has been successfully tested on MacOS, Linux and Windows.

-Organisations having developed their own server solution will jump to step 5.
+Organisations having developed their own LCP server software can jump to step 5.

 Step 2 : install the license server in “test” mode

-Please study the project Wiki as a first step, on https://github.com/readium/readium-lcp-server/wiki.
+Please study the project Wiki as a first step.

 This software suite is made of one utility and three server deamons :

-- The content encryption utility can a integrated in any distribution workflow.
+- The content encryption utility can be integrated in any distribution workflow.
 It takes a few parameters and outputs an EPUB file with encrypted content, plus the corresponding encryption key.
 Optionally, it can send a notification to the license server.
 The encrypted content can be put online securely on the Web, if the encryption key is correctly protected.

 - The license server (aka LCP server) is positioned in the local network of the company, and should not be directly accessible from the Web.
 Its role is to generate licenses on demand.
 It keeps no information about license users, but it stores the content encryption keys: that is why its database must be properly protected.

 - The status document server (aka LSD server) is positioned in the DMZ and visible to the Web: client applications will exchange messages with him.
 This server must be able to communicate with the LCP server via a REST API.

 - The “frontend” server mimics a library or bookseller platform and provides some administrative functionalities.
 It is not intended to be used in production, but to test the LCP and LSD servers.
 It can serve as a base for the development of an internal administration tool.

 It is possible to deploy these servers on different machines, possibly via Docker containers (EDRLab has prepared such a deployment, but needs to update it).
-For testing, it is also possible to install all servers on the same machine.
+For testing purpose, it is also possible to install every server on the same machine.